alimert-t/tail_fsd/README.md

 1. Parent molecule (T2, HT or DT)
 2. Starting point of the atomic tail (eV):
     *Important Note*: Please do NOT use this code for starting energies below 100 eV.
-Below 100 eV, close (and below) to ionization threshold energy, the tail model is NOT a physically sensible model.
-This model / package only makes sense for calculations with higher starting energy.
+The tail model is NOT a physically sensible model below 100 eV, close (and below) to ionization threshold energy.
+This model/package only makes sense for calculations with higher starting energy.
 For energies below 100 eV, please use other programs.
 3. End point of the atomic tail (eV)
 4. Bin widths:
     The package provides a binned FSD, with a given bin width.
 5. Correction:
     The correction flag is by default False, which means that the program APPLIES the energy shift / nuclear broadening by default.
-It is reccomended to just skip this flag, and use as is.
+It is recommended to skip this flag, and use as is.

 #### Example usage: